688 - Pinball - live

 It's a fair question.

-Many hair supplements over promise and underdelivered, but Nutrofol is different as the number one dermatologist recommended hair growth supplement brand is trusted by over 1.5 million people and is clinically tested to deliver real results in just three to six months, which Gareth, it did for me.
+Many hair supplements over promise and underdelivered, but Nutrofoll is different as the number one dermatologist recommended hair growth supplement brand is trusted by over 1.5 million people and is clinically tested to deliver real results in just three to six months, which Gareth, it did for me.

+I know.
 When we were just on tour, you were getting compliments often.

 I was getting compliments about my hair.
+Yeah.

 Yeah, I started taking Nutrofol a while back and